 Designed by revered knife maker Ken Onion, the Swindle won the award for “Most Innovative Imported Design” at the 2013 Blade Show and has continued in CRKT’s production line since.
-The blade is just over three inches and comes in two versions — one made of high-carbon steel, and a premium version with Sandvik stainless steel and a milled handle.
-Both the basic and premium versions are currently on sale at Amazon for 34 percent off.
+The blade is just over three inches long and comes in two versions — one made of high-carbon steel, and a premium version with Sandvik stainless steel and a milled handle.
+The basic version is currently on sale at Amazon for 34 percent off.

 Gear Patrol also recommends:

 The James Brand Chapter ($295)

 Best Made Co. and its parent company Bolt Threads have collaborated to bring synthetic spider silk into a new pocket knife.
 Read the Story